In this article: Wondering how to get a Farmhouse Master Bedroom when money is tight? Here are 6 ways to save money on a farmhouse bedroom makeover.

 I also thought it might be helpful to discuss the budget as well.
 I know money is always an awkward topic.
 However, if you think a low budget should prevent you from starting a makeover project ~think again!
 This room was done on a very low budget (comparably, that is), and we still love it lots.

-Here are 6 ways to save money during a room makeover:
+Here are 6 ways to save money on a Farmhouse Bedroom makeover:

 Define a feature wall using paint.